jermbo/CleanCode/README.md

 ##### Good

-With these examples, you still get the same affect, but with a lot less specificity
+With these examples, you still get the same effect, but with a lot less specificity

 ```CSS
 .main-nav {}